nixworks/public/news/2015/01/1/README.md

 ## [2015-01-1](/news/2015/01/1/index.md)

 ### [The death toll of the suicide bombing in Ibb, Yemen, that occurred on December 31 rises to 49 with the injury count rising to 70. ](/news/2015/01/1/the-death-toll-of-the-suicide-bombing-in-ibb-yemen-that-occurred-on-december-31-rises-to-49-with-the-injury-count-rising-to-70.md)
-_Context: Ibb, Terrorism in Yemen, Yemen's, suicide bombing_
+_Context: Ibb, Terrorism in Yemen, Yemen, suicide bombing_

 ### [A shooting kills one and injures six people in Killarney, Calgary, Canada, with police making no arrests. ](/news/2015/01/1/a-shooting-kills-one-and-injures-six-people-in-killarney-calgary-canada-with-police-making-no-arrests.md)
 _Context: Killarney, Calgary_